 You activate Alexa by pressing the microphone button on the remote (there’s no hands-free activation on this TV).
 Alexa can help you start apps, go to specific videos or change inputs — it did all those things much more quickly than navigating the menus.
 Thanks to its smart home integration, it also switched on my holiday lights when asked.

-Insignia Fire TV Edition NS-55DF710NA21 review: Remote control
+Insignia F30 Fire TV: Remote control

 The Insignia remote is similar to a Fire TV Stick remote and it has a solid and comfortable feel.
 This year’s model has a few more buttons than last year’s.
 With all the options, there’s very little empty space left.